 Member since November 2022

 Guests staying at this restored former jail are welcomed with unrivalled hospitality, contemporary bedrooms and sophisticated dining.
 Bedrooms are former cells with original doors and barred windows, now finished with chic, luxurious fittings apt for a boutique hotel.
+Visit the world class on-site Bodmin Jail Museum, so you can learn about the previous residents.
+The spectacular Dark Walk immerses you in Cornwall's dark past, and brings to stories and characters to life.
 On the edge of Bodmin Moor, it's ideally located for exploring Cornwall.

 OPL Exclusive details